GovCompass

 For each High and Medium priority risk: design specific, verifiable mitigation measures.
 Examples:

-- Privacy risk: Data minimizationdata minimizationProcessing only data that is adequate, relevant and necessary — in ML, implemented through pseudonymisation, feature selection, synthetic data and privacy-enhancing techniques.Open full entry → review; GDPR DPIADPIAData Protection Impact Assessment — required before likely-high-risk processing (systematic profiling with significant effects, large-scale special categories, public monitoring); AI development triggers it constantly.Open full entry → with DPO sign-off
+• Privacy risk: Data minimizationdata minimizationProcessing only data that is adequate, relevant and necessary.
+In ML it is implemented through pseudonymization, feature selection, synthetic data and privacy-enhancing techniques.Open full entry → review; GDPRGDPRRegulation (EU) 2016/679, the General Data Protection Regulation, the EU's law on the processing of personal data.
+It applies to AI wherever personal data enters training, inputs, outputs, or logs, and it operates alongside the EU AI Act rather than being replaced by it.
+See controller, processor, lawful basis, DPIA.Open full entry → DPIADPIAData Protection Impact Assessment: required before likely-high-risk processing (systematic profiling with significant effects, large-scale special categories, public monitoring); AI development triggers it constantly.Open full entry → with DPO sign-off

 Each measure must have: a responsible owner, an implementation deadline, and a verification method.